bbauska/TUMx-DWAPNx/README.md

 first example application, which is the API example.
 We have the first folder, which is the app folder where we have our controllers, our models and our views.
-These are also folders, but the views folder is empty, because we don\'t have any views in an API.
+These are also folders, but the views folder is empty, because we don&apos;t have any views in an API.
 On the other hand, in the controller and in the models, we find two files, which are about the relationships between Game of Thrones characters in one specific book of Game of Thrones.